 What is a DAM system?

-A DAM system is a technology solution that allows you to manage, organize and distribute your digital assets from a central hub.
-It helps you connect your digital assets (i.e., videos, images, photos, documents, audio clips, etc.) with your teams and partners so you can all deliver meaningful, measurable customer experiences.
+A DAM system is a technology solution that allows you to manage, organize, and distribute your digital assets from a central hub.
+It helps you connect your digital assets (like videos, images, photos, documents, and audio clips) with your teams and partners so you can all deliver meaningful, measurable customer experiences.
 To qualify as a true DAM solution, it must meet 10 core characteristics.
-These characteristics address different stages of the content lifecycle and its management.
+These features address different stages of the content lifecycle and its management.
 They range from digital asset ingestion to security, storage, workflow, search, publishing, and more.

 - Store: House your digital assets in a secure, centralized location.
 Through robust search capabilities, users can quickly and easily find what they need.
 No more digging through messy shared drives or worrying that you’re using outdated or expired content.